 Some Indian scientists put it in more technical terms: “The net action of leptin is to inhibit appetite, stimulate thermogenesis [heat production], [burn up fatty acids], decrease glucose, and reduce body weight and fat.”

 Those are good things for most of us.
 We want that.
-But many people, especially fat people, are leptin resistant.
+But many people, especially overweight people, are leptin resistant.
 Talking to the UK newspaper Daily Mail, anti-sugar crusader Robert Lustig, MD, said, “This means the…brain…no longer ‘reads’ the signals saying the body is full, but instead assumes it is starving — no matter how much food you continue to eat.”

 So leptin resistance (LR) contributes to fatness in much the same way that insulin resistance (IR) contributes to Type 2 diabetes.
 In fact, the two frequently go together.
-Not always — as we know, most fat people don’t have diabetes, and many people with Type 2 are thin.
-But a huge number of people have both types of resistance, which is why fat people are more likely to get diabetes, and diabetes gets wrongly blamed on fat.
+Not always — as we know, most overweight people don’t have diabetes, and many people with Type 2 are thin.
+But a huge number of people have both types of resistance, which is why overweight people are more likely to get diabetes, and diabetes gets wrongly blamed on fat.

 In fact, Dr. Lustig believes insulin resistance triggers LR.
 Insulin blocks leptin’s fullness signals in the brain.